Sayo-nika/quickstart-oss/README.md

 The travis build script has been modified for use from Monika After Story repository.
 All rights reserved.

-We used the amazing [DDLC Mod Template](https://github.com/Monika-After-Story/DDLCModTemplate) mod as our sample mod.
+We used the amazing [Doki Doki : The Angel Returns](https://github.com/TheAngelReturns/the-angel-returns) mod as our sample mod.